tnzmnjm/fashion-item-recommender-system/README.md

 ![image](https://user-images.githubusercontent.com/22201551/232072089-48aaaf57-97fc-4c8a-a951-83f49e507662.png)

-Please note in order to do the identity check, I have left the image of the randomly selected item to be present but have removed it from the final result and instead the metadata of the second closest item is returned.
+Please note in order to do the identity check, I have left the image of the randomly selected item to be present.